datamads/SuperCollider-Learning-Resources/readme.md

 [Fredrik Olofsson's course materials for UdK Berlin](http://redfrik.github.io/udk00-Audiovisual_Programming/)

-An amazing collection of deep knowledge.
 A real treasure trove of practical SuperCollider stuff and lots of ways to interact with other systems like Arduinos, Processing, Unity 3D, etc.